csci5117f24/algolia/README.md

 ## How to start the website?
--clone the GitHub repository
+- clone the GitHub repository
--create .env and put your Algolia API keys
+- create .env and put your Algolia API keys
 - Run the following commands in the terminal:
   - pipenv install       # Install project dependencies
   - pipenv shell         # Activate the virtual environment